How do I borrow from the Snell Library?

 - Once you find the item you are looking for in the stacks, bring it down to the Help and Information Desk or self-check machines on Level 1 to borrow it with your Husky Card.

-How long can I keep an item?
+How long can I keep a Snell Library item?